The Multi Academy Trust Board

 Three committees operate under the MAT Board.
 The Education and Ethos Committee, the People and Pay Committee and the Business and Finance Committee.

-The MAT Directors
+The Trust Directors

 CHAIRMAN OF THE BOARD